2015 - 2018 Ford Edge Coolant Leak & Engine Overheating

 There are no fees or expenses unless we win!

-Ford Edge Internal Coolant Leak and Overheating Complaints:
+Ford Edge Internal Coolant Loss and Overheating Complaints:

 Below is a sample of publicly available consumer complaints about the Ford 1.5L and 2.0L Ecoboost engine overheating and failure: